karatelabs/karate/karate-demo/README.md

 ![Jacoco Code Coverage Report](src/test/resources/karate-jacoco.png)

-As this [Spring Boot](http://projects.spring.io/spring-boot/) demo example shows - if you are able to start your app-server and run Karate tests in the same JVM process, code-coverage reports for even HTTP integration tests will be very easy to generate.
+As this demo example shows - if you are able to start your app-server and run Karate tests in the same JVM process, code-coverage reports for even HTTP integration tests will be very easy to generate.